friedmanalexg/generic-blog-nextjs13/README.md

-# Alex Friedman codes
+# Generic Blog NextJS 13

-is a blog website I wrote to promote myself professionally.
+is a blog website I wrote to promote myself professionally and then turned into a generic template.
 It is adapted from the Next.js blog site tutorial, expanded upon for Next.js 13 by Dave Gray [@gitdagray](https://github.com/gitdagray), and then further expanded and customized by me.

 ## Next.js Boilerplate Stuff